jinyang628/interview-scheduler/README.md

 1. Only schedule meetings for the opened conversation
 2. Refresh button to avoid the need to refresh the popup
 3. Fix corrupted CSS from script injection
+4. Get AMD privacy policy out and publish the extension (host the google cloud project)

 ## Notes for self